nkitsios/Millionaire-1/README.md

-This is a Javascript knowledge game developed by me (Marios Balamatsias) and my friend Nikos
+This is a Javascript knowledge game developed by my friend Nikos (Nikos Kitsios) and me (Marios Balamatsias).